youdrew/ACES_Metadata_FormaT_Analyst/README.md

 + Display LMT information in the form of Cube and Cruve.

 + Output AMF file information in various forms(i.e EXCEL, CUBE LUT etc).

++ Translate from color pipeline information of AMF files to OCIO configuration files.